| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 ==> def F = fopen "/etc/passwd" "r" ==> dowhile (not feof F) (writes (freads F++"\n")) |

-function provides a means to iterate an operation with
+The for function provides a means to iterate an operation with

 side-effects over tuples, lists and streams.
 It takes a tuple of clauses